International Advisory Committee

 Corporate Consultant, SRK Consulting (South Africa) (Pty) Ltd, South Africa

 Dr Eleonora Widzyk-Capehart

-Senior Researcher, Advanced Mining Technology Center, University of Santiago, Chile
+Senior Researcher, Advanced Mining Technology Center, University of Chile, Chile

 Eleonora is a Senior Researcher at the Advanced Mining Technology Centre at the University of Chile in Santiago, Chile.
 Throughout her career she conducted research at various Universities and research centers including Michigan Technological University, USA; Curtin University of Technology, WASM in Western Australia, CMTE/CRCMining and CSIRO in Brisbane, Australia.
 Eleonora has over 25 years of experience in bringing research outcomes to the industry with a record of successful implementation of innovative techniques and technologies in the mining environment with the latest focus on sensing technology for geotechnical applications.